 Located in downtown Seattle’s Belltown neighborhood, this two-bedroom, two-bath condo needed a facelift to better suit the owners’ lifestyle and aesthetic.
 While the floorplan remained the same, the entire unit was transformed with new finishes, fixtures, and custom details.
 The sleek and modern look was softened with touches of wood for a space that feels warm and comfortable for everyday living.

-With new hardwood throughout, the living, kitchen and dining spaces seamlessly blend together.
-New pendants denote the dining and living sections while a new fireplace acts as a focal point for gathering.
-The fireplace doubles as an entertainment center but keeps everything nicely tucked away in a custom-designed cabinet.
-The fireplace unit is asymmetrical (fireplace on right two thirds, storage on left third) to minimize competition between the two elements.
-The cabinet was sized to be the same height as the fireplace and over-sized tiles were specified and then cut down to perfectly align grout lines and enhance cohesion.
-The space is completed with motorized sunshades to perfectly balance the lighting any time of day.
+The open floorplan centers around a bright kitchen that was redesigned for ergonomics and a clean style.
+The new marble-look quartz countertops and white cabinetry were raised to suit the owners’ needs better.
+A large, open bar is wrapped with new navy bar chairs and brass accents.
+Modernized fixtures and appliances create a cohesive and enjoyable kitchen space for both cooking and entertaining.
+The living, kitchen, and dining spaces seamlessly blend with new hardwood throughout.
+New pendants denote the dining and living sections and a new fireplace acts as a focal point for gathering.
+The fireplace doubles as an entertainment center while keeping everything nicely tucked away in a custom-designed cabinet.
+The fireplace unit is asymmetrical (fireplace on right two-thirds, storage on left third) to minimize competition between the two elements.
+The cabinet was sized to be the same height as the fireplace, and oversized tiles were specified and then cut down to perfectly align grout lines and enhance cohesion.
+The space is completed with motorized sunshades to balance the lighting at any time of day.